• Home

 Unless you’re out and about, don’t bother negotiating.
 Start the nap time process and don’t let them convince you they don’t need it.
 That is their Wants talking louder than their Needs.

 Eventually, when this becomes part of every day life, see it as a wall, not a door.
-When nap time happens every single day, it just happens.
+When nap time happens every single day, it just happens.Â

-If your children don’t need a nap every day (because they are old enough, not because they say so) then institute rest time.
+If your children don’t need a nap every day (because they are old enough, not because they say so) then institute Rest Time.
 This is when they stay in their beds (or in their rooms) reading a book or doing something quiet and restful.

 You decide when this starts and ends.